Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Conclusion

 Besides the benefits described above, \APPR also saves large amounts of execution time and memory due to its black-box nature and the reliance on the extracted features instead of heatmaps, thus making it more usable in practical contexts.

-\begin{acks} This project has received funding from IEE Luxembourg, Luxembourg’s National Research Fund (FNR) under grant BRIDGES2020/IS/14711346/FUNTASY, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 694277), and NSERC of Canada under the Discovery and CRC programs.
-Authors would like to thank Thomas Stifter and Jun Wang from IEE for their valuable support.
+\begin{acks} This project has received funding from IEE Luxembourg, Luxembourg’s National Research Fund (FNR) under grant BRIDGES2020/IS/14711346/FUNTASY, and NSERC of Canada under the Discovery and CRC programs.
+Authors would like to thank Thomas Stifter from IEE for his valuable support.
 The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg (see http://hpc.uni.lu). \end{acks}